All Products

 Usage notes

-• To implement full-link high availability, you must ensure that your upstream and downstream systems are highly available.
+• End-to-end high availability requires that your upstream and downstream systems are also highly available.

-• A latency of milliseconds may occur when Realtime Compute for Apache Flink accesses external upstream and downstream resources across zones.
+• Millisecond latencies may occur when Realtime Compute for Apache Flink accesses external systems across zones.
 The service-level agreement (SLA) guarantees the network latency across zones to be less than 3 milliseconds.
 For more information, see Average Latency among Zones.
 In most cases, the latency for accessing upstream and downstream resources except for Tair (Redis OSS-compatible) is acceptable.
-We recommend that you evaluate the latency based on your business requirements to determine whether to enable the cross-zone high availability feature.
+We recommend that you evaluate the latency based on your business requirements to determine whether to enable cross-zone high availability.

 Regions and billing